pidgezero-one/smrpgpatchbuilder/README.md

 # SMRPG Patch Builder

-Freeform editing of various kinds of SMRPG scripts and sprites.
+Freeform editing of various things in Super Mario RPG.

 This is not a decomp.

-# How this works: converting your ROM's scripts into Python code
+## How this works: converting your ROM's scripts into Python code

 You can disassemble the contents of your ROM, which turns your ROM into Python code like this: